Simon Edge was born in Chester and read philosophy at Cambridge University.

 He was editor of the pioneering London paper Capital Gay before becoming a diary columnist on the Evening Standard and then a feature writer on the Daily Express, where he was also a theatre critic for many years.

 He has an MA in Creative Writing from City University, London, on which course he has also taught as a visiting lecturer.
 His novel The Hopkins Conundrum, published in 2017, was longlisted for the Waverton Good Read Award.
-His second novel, The Hurtle of Hell, was published in 2018, followed by
+His other

 He lives in Suffolk with two over-indulged whippets.